VictoKu1/encycloped.ai/README.md

    - Check the logs for specific error messages
    - Ensure your model has enough memory and resources

+4. **"Error communicating with Ollama: Read timed out"**
+   - Local LLMs are slower than OpenAI API
+   - The timeout has been increased to 120 seconds
+   - Consider using a smaller model for faster responses
+   - Ensure your system has sufficient RAM (at least 8GB recommended)

+5. **"OpenAI API error: local variable 'client' referenced before assignment"**
+   - This error occurs when the OpenAI API key is not set but the app tries to use OpenAI mode
+   - Set your OpenAI API key: `$env:OPENAI_API_KEY="your_key"`
+   - Or use local LLM mode: `python app.py local`

 ### Performance Tips

-- Local LLMs may be slower than OpenAI API
+- Local LLMs may be slower than OpenAI API (30-60 seconds for article generation)
-- Consider using smaller models for faster responses
+- Consider using smaller models for faster responses:
+  - `llama3.2:3b` - Faster, smaller model
+  - `deepseek-coder:6.7b` - Good balance of speed and quality
+  - `deepseek-coder:33b` - Higher quality, slower
-- Ensure your system has sufficient RAM for the chosen model
+- Ensure your system has sufficient RAM (8GB minimum, 16GB recommended)
+- Local LLM mode uses optimized prompts for better performance

 ## Security Considerations